kuanchihwang/CAM-SIMA-Docs/docs/atmospheric_physics/development_workflow.md

 or show an error if a test failed.

 For modules that are testable, it is recommended to add relevant tests that cover those new lines of code.
-As unit test development is just as much an art form as source code development, we will deffer a discussion on what constitutes as "good tests" to other sources such as [MS.net](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices), [abseil](https://abseil.io/resources/swe-book/html/ch12.html), [googletest](https://github.com/google/googletest/blob/main/docs/primer.md), [Martin Fowler](https://martinfowler.com/testing/), etc.  Just like with source code, philosophical/technical conventions will evolve with the code over time as well.
+As unit test development is just as much an art form as source code development, we will defer a discussion on what constitutes as "good tests" to other sources such as [MS.net](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices), [abseil](https://abseil.io/resources/swe-book/html/ch12.html), [googletest](https://github.com/google/googletest/blob/main/docs/primer.md), [Martin Fowler](https://martinfowler.com/testing/), etc.  Just like with source code, philosophical/technical conventions will evolve with the code over time as well.

 As of right now, integration is limited but expanding.
 As new modules become testable, tests should be added for those modules as new modifications are developed in the source directory.